California Native container potting guide

 - During summer you can double pot containers inside larger ones to retain moisture and keep the roots cool.
 You can also cluster the pots together.

 Type of soil:

-- Well draining cactus blend is the best choice because it contains perlite, which assists in drainage.
+- Well draining cactus blend is the best choice because it contains a high volume of sand and perlite, which assists in drainage.